LeonardMccaig/Halewood-Academy-Chat-Network-TCP-/ReadMe.txt

 TO JOIN THE CHAT:

-simply run the program and Join the chat room and enjoy!
+simply run the program and Join the chat room and enjoy !